-The New Zealand Dryland Forests Initiative (NZDFI) is a commercially-oriented research and development project.
-It aims to develop genetically improved planting stock and management systems for ground-durable eucalypt species suited to New Zealand’s dryland regions.
+New Zealand Dryland Forests Innovation (NZDFI) is a commercially-oriented research and development project.
+Our vision is to develop sustainable hardwood industries in a number of target regions.
+These industries will be based on forests of genetically improved durable eucalypts developed by NZDFI and suited to New Zealand’s dryland regions.

-Much of eastern New Zealand has low rainfall (600–1000 mm per year): rainfall which is likely to become less predictable as the impacts of climate change manifest themselves.
-Landowners in these regions need sustainable, economically viable land-use alternatives to complement traditional rural enterprises.
+Much of north-eastern New Zealand has low rainfall (600–1000 mm per year): rainfall which is likely to become less predictable as the impacts of climate change manifest themselves.
+Farmers and forest owners in these regions need sustainable, economically viable land-use alternatives to complement traditional farming enterprises and radiata pine forestry.

 Our select eucalypt species are renowned for their adaptability to drought, are very fast-growing, and produce strong, naturally durable hardwood timber.
 This timber remains sound in outdoor conditions for many decades without chemical treatment.